HafizFasih/icp-book/icp-book/docs/part2-history/04-partition-of-bengal-1905.md

 - Use communal conflict to distract from anti-colonial sentiment

 :::warning
-While administrative efficiency was the official justification, historians widely recognize this was a classic "Divide and Rule" strategy using religion as the dividing line.
+While making administration easier was the official reason, historians widely agree this was a classic "Divide and Rule" strategy using religion as the dividing line.
 :::

 ### 2. The New Provinces